What Are Your Family Goals?

 16. Plan Fun Three Day Weekends

-Perhaps you are in need of more short adventures this year.
-(I know I am!)
+Perhaps you crave more short adventures this year.
+(I know I do!)

 Look ahead at your calendar, and decide on a short getaway/trip once, twice, or many times in the coming year.
 Mark it down and make it happen.